 The short answer is ‘of course you can.’
 There are, however, some necessary guidelines that will help you ensure your bamboo or eucalyptus installation is sound and will look and feel great for many years.

-Installing Bamboo or Eucalyptus Flooring Over Concrete
+Installing Bamboo Flooring On Concrete

 You obviously won’t be able to nail your planks into the concrete slab so you’ll have to use the glue down method.
 But before you can begin the actual installation it’s critical you allow your concrete slab to cure for at least 60 days.
 This will reduce the moisture in the slab before you begin to lay down your new floor.